TangoEnSkai/tangoenskai.github.io/about.md

 # How to contact

-Please contact me via icons below. `Email`, `LinkedIn` DM, or `Twitter DM`.
+Please contact me via icons below. `Email`, `LinkedIn` DM, or `Twitter` DM.
 Short introduction of yourself with basic information *(reason to contact, topics to discuss, etc.)* will be helpful for better communication.
 Thank you.